 This pertains to branch licenses recognized by the Bank in connection with its merger with PDB (Note 27).
-The recoverable amounts of these branch licenses have been determined using value in use in 2022 and 2021.
-The fair market value is based on special licensing fee of BSP for branches operating in restricted areas.
-As of December 31, 2022 and 2021, the carrying amount of branch license amounted to ₱74.48 million.
-The branch licenses are not impaired.
+The recoverable amounts of these branch licenses have been determined using value in use in 2024 and 2023.
+As of December 31, 2024 and 2023, the carrying amount of branch licenses amounted to \$\mathbb{P}74.48\$ million.
+The branch licenses are determined to be not impaired.